billjeffries/jsCheckersAI/README.md

 ![alt text](https://s3.amazonaws.com/checkers-js-ai/screenshots/MiniMax.png "Minimax Algorithm")

 In jsCheckersAI, the alpha_beta_search() function is used to manipulate MiniMax and return the best move for the computer.
+One interesting wrinkle that we add to our algorithm is how evaluate the leaf nodes.
+If the search reaches the leaf nodes and there is a jump available from a leaf node position, than the search tree expands for that leaf node only.
+This strategy was based on insights from the book [Blondie 24]: https://www.amazon.com/Blondie24-Playing-Kaufmann-Artificial-Intelligence/dp/1558607838.